peterlazzarino/react-adaptive-image/README.md

 ### Step 1

-Configure your url generation to point at your image server. [node-image-steam](https://www.npmjs.com/package/image-steam) can be set up to point at local fs storage with minimal configration.
+Configure your url generation to point at your image server.

 ```javascript